cybardev/InsiDS/README.md

 - Run GitHub Actions workflow (*if it doesn't run automatically*)

-- Download `insiDS.ignitedskin` from releases and install in Ignited
+- From releases, download and install generated `.ignitedskin` file in Ignited, and `.deltaskin` files in Delta

 > [!NOTE]
 > The [Steps](<#steps>) section is good for one-time changes.
 Follow [Alternate Steps](<#alternate-steps>) to maintain a history of your changes.